 Dennice started at Gray Street as our receptionist in July 2015.
 At the end of 2017, she became our Practice Manager, bring with her prior management experience.
 Dennice has a passion for seeing the staff of the clinic grow and succeed in not only their clinic roles, but also outside of work.
 When Dennice isn’t working (which is rarely), she spends time with her family and cats at home.
 She comes from a rural background growing up on nearly 70,000 acres in South West Queensland, still assisting on the family farm when possible.

 Tess McNamara joined our team in July, 2017 as a Veterinary Nurse for both large and small animals after working for three years previously in this profession at Chinchilla and Maranoa practices.
 Tess thoroughly enjoys large animal work – horses in particular – as well as small animal surgeries and has just finished her first season in Equine Reproduction at Central Queensland Breeding Centre.
 On the weekends she spends her time with her three competition horses on the campdraft circuit.

-When she isn’t at work, she loves to hang out and ride her horses/ponies.
+When she isn’t at work, she loves to hang out with her 3 kids and ride her horses/ponies.